vicchi/wp-biographia/readme.txt

 = I've configured WP Biographia to display the author's image but it's not working; what's happening here? =

 Author profile pictures, or avatars, are part of the WordPress core but enabling them isn't done at the level of the user profile, instead it's part of the way in which comments are configured.
-If you enable the display of the post author’s image, make sure avatar support is turned on; from the Dashboard, navigate to Settings / Discussion and ensure that Show Avatars is enabled.
+If you enable the display of the post author’s image, make sure avatar support is turned on; from the Dashboard, navigate to *Settings / Discussion* and ensure that *Show Avatars* is enabled.

 = I want to upload my author's images, host them on my web server and not use Gravatars; how do I do this? =

 WP Biographia uses the `get_avatar` [pluggable function](http://codex.wordpress.org/Pluggable_Functions) to output the author's avatar image.
 Theoretically, any plugin that supports locally hosted avatar images and which overrides the default WordPress implementation of `get_avatar` should be able to be used.
 In practice, whether this approach will work for you or not depends on the combination of the theme you're using and the interactions that the other plugins that you're using has with the WordPress core and with your theme.
 The [Simple Local Avatars](http://wordpress.org/extend/plugins/simple-local-avatars/) plugin plugs `get_avatar` and cooperates nicely with WP Biographia, at least in my local testing environment; your mileage may vary.

+= I've configured WP Biographia to show my website/Twitter/Facebook/etc links but I don't see them in the Biography Box; where do I define these links? =

+WP Biographia adds a number of social media and web link fields to your WordPress user profile; from the Dashboard, navigate to *Users / Your Profile* and enter the links you want displayed to the fields in the Contact Info section.

+= I've installed and configured WP Biographia and now I see not one but two differing Biography Boxes; what's going on? =

+There's probably one of two things going on here.
+Firstly, you've already got another plugin that makes a Biography Box installed and active and this plugin, as well as WP Biographia, are doing their job properly.
+Secondly, the theme you're using hard codes a Biography Box into the theme templates.
+Both the TwentyTen and TwentyEleven themes supplied as part of a standard WordPress install do this.

 = I only want to show the Biography Box for certain users and not for others; can I do this? =

 As of v2.1, WP Biographia allows you to suppress the Biography Box being displayed on a per user basis.
 You can suppress for posts only, for pages only or for both posts and pages.
 There's two ways of configuring this.
-If your user has the `manage_options` capability, you can choose the degree of suppression, if any, from your user profile or for any other user's profile; from the Dashboard, navigate to Users and check the Suppress From Posts and/or Suppress From Pages checkbox options.
-You can also configure this easily from the plugin's Settings And Options; from the Dashboard, navigate to the Settings / WP Biographia page and under Biography Box Per User Settings, add and/or remove the users to fit your model of who should have the Biography Box displayed.
+If your user has the `manage_options` capability, you can choose the degree of suppression, if any, from your user profile or for any other user's profile; from the Dashboard, navigate to Users and check the *Suppress From Posts* and/or *Suppress From Pages* checkbox options.
+You can also configure this easily from the plugin's Settings And Options; from the Dashboard, navigate to the *Settings / WP Biographia* page and under *Biography Box Per User Settings*, add and/or remove the users to fit your model of who should have the Biography Box displayed.

 = How do I add HTML to the Biographical Info section of a user's profile? =